Dre Campbell Farm

 In addition to using companion plants to deter the beetles, there’s also the tactic of using plants to draw them away from your vegetable garden.

-While potato bugs prefer potatoes, they will also eat several other plants, such as tomatoes, buffalo bur, peppers, and ground cherries.
+While potato bugs prefer potatoes, they will also eat several other plants.
+These include tomatoes, buffalo bur, peppers, and ground cherries.

 8. Natural Predators

-Some natural enemies can easily keep the pests from decimating your potatoes.
+Some natural enemies can easily prevent Colorado beetles from attacking your potatoes.

 Among the potato beetle predators are: